League and team outlook

 2017 — Mountain Vista (5A), D’Evelyn (4A), The Academy (3A), Denver Christian (2A)

 2016 — Grandview (5A), Lewis-Palmer (4A), Kent Denver (3A), Vail Mountain (2A)

 2015 — Grandview (5A), Cheyenne Mountain (4A), Colorado Academy (3A), Vail Mountain (2A)

 Point me to the postseason

-RPI will determine seedings for all four state postseason brackets from 2A up through 5A (league champions will get favorable seeding), and May 9 is the final day of regular season competition*.
-Just 12 teams qualify for the 2A bracket (Championship date of May 27), while 32 teams qualify for 3A (May 27 title game), 4A (May 28) and 5A (May 28).
+RPI will determine seedings for all four state postseason brackets from 2A up through 5A (league champions will get favorable seeding), and June 12 is the final day of regular season competition.
+Just 16 teams qualify for the each of the 2A through 5A brackets (Championship date of June 26 for all four classifications).